Joshi004/algorithmic_trade_server/integration_service/README.md

 4. **Ready for Trading** - Credentials with `active` status can be used for API calls

 ### Status Values
-- `pending_verification` - Initial status, awaiting session setup
+- `pending_verification` - Initial status, awaiting session setup or failed validation
 - `active` - Validated through successful session creation
-- `invalid` - Failed session creation, credentials incorrect
-- `expired` - Access tokens expired
-- `revoked` - Manually disabled

 ### Automatic Validation
 When a user calls the `set_session` API with a request token, the system automatically: